Humor Me (film): Plot

 Nate Kroll is a playwright who suddenly loses his job, wife Nirit and home.
 With no other options, he moves in with his eccentric father, Bob, who lives in a retired people's community.

 After barely settling in, only 24 hours there, Nate's dad gets him a job at the home in the laundry.
 Soon after being hired to fold towels, his retired military boss Ellis fires him.
 Wandering through a community area, Nate comes across The Cranberry Bog Players, a small group of residents planning to put on The Mikado.

 Bob's girlfriend Connie, sharing a spliff with Nate, explains she started using to combat the effects of chemo.
-She met Bob when he was doing his weekly volunteering at the cancer ward, probably a habit he picked up from when he was visiting his wife, who didn't survive breast cancer.
+She met Bob when he was doing his weekly volunteering at the cancer ward.
+It was probably a habit he picked up from when he was visiting his wife, who didn't survive breast cancer.
 She proposes Nate help direct the play.

 At the preliminary meeting, four women are present, none too sold on, or interested in the chosen work.
 Dee is one of the residents, and her daughter Allison, lives there, out-of-place, like Nate.
 She is complimentary of his work, and invites him to dinner at her mom's.
 He finds out she's there after detoxing in rehab, she's a musician and is thinking of moving to Seattle, far from New Jersey, to teach music.

-One of the ladies takes an interest in Nate, which he skillfully dodges, pointing out Ellis's interest.
+Helen, one of the Players, takes an interest in Nate.
+He skillfully dodges her, pointing out Ellis's interest.
 Leaving her place on a Vespa, Ellis takes chase on a golf cart.
 On the way, Nate picks up Allison and they give him the slip.
-He has managed to convince her to give Ellis a chance, which he is grateful for.
+He has managed to convince Helen to give Ellis a chance, which he is grateful for.